 As people agreed in prayer, we continued to discern as a group this each step (every bible verse read, every prayer in response to the bible verse), we had been heading in the right direction.

-Each dance step of guidance, response, guidance, response unfolds the Kairos moment in cooperation with the Holy Spirit.
+Each element provides a new dance step of guidance, response, guidance, response unfolds the Kairos moment in cooperation with the Holy Spirit.

 The initiative of God, the context of love, and our participation clothed in faith and obedience advances God’s kingdom.

-The Lazarus Story – A Kairos Moment in Scripture
+The Lazarus Story – A Kairos Moment Found in Scripture

 Jesus is our model for cooperating with the Holy Spirit.
 Jesus is empowered by the Holy Spirit to accomplish what he sees the Father wanting him to do.